-Multi-effect processors have been on the market for quite some time.
-In past decades, we were first introduced to hardware units which offered classic effects like delay, reverb, compressor, phaser, and flanger.
+Multi-effect processors have been on the market for quite some time now.
+We were first introduced to hardware units which offered classic effects like delay, reverb, compressor, phaser, and flanger.
 Those multi-effect processors were in most cases built as guitar pedals.
-In recent times we witnessed the emergence of advanced effects which are able to alter the sound in both mild and drastic ways.
-One of those multi-effect processors in software form that really caught my attention is Looperator by Sugar Bytes.
+However, in recent times, we witnessed the emergence of advanced effects which can alter the sound in both mild and drastic ways.
+So check out a multi-effect processor in software form that caught our attention!

 Looperator by Sugar Bytes